 - Continuous positive airway pressure (CPAP) therapy

 - Dental appliances for children whose facial bone growth is mostly complete

 - Weight management for older children 12+

 Sleep apnea and the elderly

-Sleep disorders and troubles increase with age, and more than 50% of adults 65 and up have some form of chronic sleep related complaints including difficulty falling asleep, trouble maintaining sleep, and total amount of nightly sleep.
+Sleep disorders and troubles increase with age, and more than 50% of adults 65 and up have some form of chronic sleep-related complaints including difficulty falling asleep, trouble maintaining sleep, and the total amount of nightly sleep.

 Studies show that as a person ages the prevalence of sleep apnea increases.
 A study published by the American Thoracic Society (ATS) showed the prevalence of sleep apnea (AHI > 10) in adult men of various ages:

 - 3.2% prevalence in men 20-44 years old

 - 11.3% prevalence in men 45-64 years old

 - 18.1% prevalence in men 61-100 years old